johntaylormfc/CICDTestApp/README.md

 ## Notes
 - This pipeline is intended for Per-Tenant Extensions.
 For AppSource scenarios or multi-app repos, consider Microsoft AL-Go for GitHub templates/actions.
+- Local script compiles on host (faster, avoids container share pitfalls).
+Switch to container compilation by replacing host ALC call with `Compile-AppInBCContainer` inside the script.